ABOUT/ À Propos

 In addition to the audio files and descriptions on the website, there is an accompanying zine (downloadable as a PDF).

-Kerrilee Commier worked with Dr. Ketchum to develop the tour and perform the English audio.
-The french translation was done by __ and the audio was recorded by __.
+Kerrilee Commier worked with Dr. Ketchum to develop the tour, make the English zines, perform the English audio, and do the zine layout of both zines.
+The french translation and french audio recording was done by Maëla Dube.
 The format of the tour was inspired by the Park Slope Lesbian Walking Tour and Refugee Boulevard Oral History Tour.
-Thank you to Kelly Vu, Marcela Isuster, and Nailisa Tanner for your advice.
+Thank you to Kelly Vu, Marcela Isuster, Nailisa Tanner, Julie Podmore, and Miriam Ginestier for your advice.

 ________